Group-6-Cloud-Computing-SS2026/Threat-Detection-System/docs/docs/tasks/task-02-hpl.md

 ### Performance Summary

-The benchmark results demonstrate that the cluster achieved progressively higher computational performance as additional compute nodes were utilized.
-The **2-node** configuration established the baseline performance, while the **4-node** and **7-node** configurations showed a significant improvement in GFLOPS due to the increased availability of processing resources and parallel execution.
+The benchmark showed that the master node alone achieved the highest performance of 12.073 GFLOPS because all computations were executed locally without any network communication overhead.
+When additional worker nodes were introduced, the total computational resources increased, but the distributed execution also introduced communication and synchronization overhead between nodes.

+With 2 worker nodes (8 cores), the cluster achieved 1.7539 GFLOPS.
+Increasing the cluster to 4 worker nodes (16 cores) improved performance to 2.2047 GFLOPS, representing the best result among the distributed configurations.
+However, scaling further to 7 worker nodes (28 cores) reduced performance to 1.7563 GFLOPS, indicating that the communication overhead outweighed the benefits of the additional processing cores for the chosen problem size.

-An attempt was also made to execute the benchmark using **all 8 nodes** in the cluster.
-However, the benchmark could not be completed because one compute node became disconnected during execution.
-This interruption caused an MPI communication failure between the participating nodes, resulting in the termination of the benchmark before any valid performance measurements could be recorded.
+An attempt was also made to execute the benchmark using 8 worker nodes (32 cores).
+Although the benchmark reached approximately 1.8604 GFLOPS, the execution failed because one of the nodes dropped out during computation.
+As a result, this run could not be considered a valid benchmark result.

+Overall, the benchmark demonstrates that the Raspberry Pi cluster is capable of running distributed HPL workloads successfully.
+However, the results also highlight that increasing the number of nodes does not always lead to higher performance.
+Beyond four worker nodes, network latency, MPI communication costs, and synchronization overhead became significant enough to limit scalability.
+For the tested configuration (N = 6000, NB = 128), the 4-worker (16-core) configuration provided the best balance between computational power and communication overhead, making it the most efficient distributed setup among the successful benchmark runs.
 Overall, the successful executions on the **2-node**, **4-node**, and **7-node** configurations confirm that the cluster infrastructure was able to execute distributed HPL workloads correctly.
 The unsuccessful **8-node** execution indicates that resolving node connectivity and communication issues is necessary before conducting full-scale performance evaluation across the entire cluster.